andrewgosselin/quantum-numbers/README.md

   <h3 align="center">Quantum number generator</h3>

   <p align="center">
-    Pulls from server with live numbers based on quantum fluctuations of the vacuum for real random numbers.
+    Pulls from an API with live numbers based on quantum fluctuations of the vacuum for real (or non-pseudo) random numbers.
     <br />
     <a href="https://qrng.anu.edu.au"><strong>Quantum numbers website</strong></a>
   </p>